-The building was made based on the concept of a “barrel boat" that transported famous sake from the Kansai region collected in Osaka to Tokyo during the Edo period.
+The design concept is "Sake barrel boat" that transported famous sake from the Kansai region collected in Osaka to Tokyo during the Edo period.

-It has a rooftop open-air bath reminiscent of a sake measuring cup, a large dining table that tells the history of the Taru cargo vessels, a bedroom that recreates the cityscape of the port for the ships, and a powerful projector.
+What's provided in the house are: home theater system, rooftop open-air bath that's reminiscent of Masu (sake cup), a dining table showing the history of the Taru cargo vessels, and a bedroom that recreates the cityscape of the port of the ships.

-1 min walk from Nagahoribashi Station, Sakaisuji Line/Nagahoritsurumiryokuchi Line, Osaka Metro
+1 min walk from Nagahoribashi Station (Sakaisuji/Nagahoritsurumiryokuchi Line)

-4 min walk from Shinsaibashi Station, Midosuji Line/Nagahoritsurumiryokuchi Line, Osaka Metro
+4 min walk from Shinsaibashi Station (Osaka Metro Midosuji/Nagahoritsurumiryokuchi Line)